 What makes an infographic design effective?

-Also, check out our post on 7 ways to customize your infographic template for more easy hacks on how to make your design pop.
+For more design ideas, check out our post on 7 ways to customize your infographic template!

 Use lines, borders, and shapes to group related information